 Some milk constituents such as vitamin D, proteins, calcium, CLA, butyrate, saturated fatty acids may be responsible for observed prospective effects while contaminants such as pesticides, estrogen, and IGF-1 may be responsible for harmful effects .

-Dr. Bodo C. Melnik told for NutrientJournal.com: “the problem of milk and its compounds is that milk is not a simple nutrient but most importantly a signaling system that promotes growth.
-Growth signaling in the right magnitude is essential for the infant.
+Dr Bodo C. Melnik told for NutrientJournal.com: “the problem of milk and its compounds is that milk is not a simple nutrient but most importantly a signalling system that promotes growth.
+Growth signalling in the right magnitude is essential for the infant.
 Accelerated growth in infancy changes axes of metabolic programming and predisposes to our diseases of civilization.
 Milk promotes the growth of all cells in the body such as muscle cells but also adipocytes.
 Brain cells don’t need further growth in adulthood.
 There is a clear association between milk consumption and neurodegenerative diseases such as Parkinson disease.
-There is a recent meta-anlysis clearly demonstrating that milk consumption increases the risk for prostate cancer.
+There is a recent meta-analysis clearly demonstrating that milk consumption increases the risk for prostate cancer.
 I think these two examples should alert us to stay away from milk, especially pasteurized milk, which transfers exosomes which contain gene-regulatory microRNAs of the dairy cow.
 These microRNAs resist degradation in the GI tract and most likely reach our blood circulation.”

 - https://www.cancercouncil.com.au/1958/cancer-prevention/diet-exercise/nutrition-diet/fruit-vegetables/dairy-foods-and-cancer/ – Retrieved 1.1.2017